-Sly and Robbie’s Robbie Shakespeare has died, according to reports
+Sly and Robbie bassist Robbie Shakespeare has died

 Together with drummer Sly Dunbar, Shakespeare formed one of the most influential rhythm sections and production duos in the history of reggae

-Famed reggae bassist Robbie Shakespeare has died at the age of 68, according to reports in The Jamaica Gleaner.
+Famed reggae bassist Robbie Shakespeare has died at the age of 68.

 Shakespeare and drummer Sly Dunbar, known together as Sly & Robbie, were highly acclaimed for their talent both as a rhythm section and as a production duo.